pnp/pnpjs/packages/sp/docs/client-side-pages.md

 # @pnp/sp/clientsidepages

 The ability to manage client-side pages is a capability introduced in version 1.0.2 of @pnp/sp.
-Through the methods described you can add and edite "modern" pages in SharePoint sites.
+Through the methods described you can add and edit "modern" pages in SharePoint sites.

 ## Add Client-side page